 Ensure that you check your baby’s mouth is completely empty after his meals.
 Sometimes babies like to hold onto pieces of food and he may choke.
 So definitely watch out for this.

 This post is a summary and the most important stuff you need to know about baby led weaning.
 For more in-depth I highly recommend reading the “Baby-led weaning book” by Gill Rapley & Tracey Murkett.
-Their book is one of the main reasons I transitioned to BLW in the first place.
+Their book is one of the main reasons I transitioned to BLW first.

 Don’t forget to come back for more posts about BLW.